seversond12/BEARscc/README.md

 #Installation

 Installing BEARscc is easy.
-You can download a binary package [here](https://bitbucket.org/bsblabludwig/bearscc/raw/93cc214248e5f085145abfa1702d3c4d673f86b6/builds/BEARscc_0.1.1.tar.gz).
-You can then use `install.packages` as normal, but give it the location of the downloaded file:
+You can download a source package [here](https://bitbucket.org/bsblabludwig/bearscc/src/cb3292b74cfa67d70ef01d5c83a59323b945efec/builds/BEARscc_0.1.1.tar.gz).
+You can then use `install.packages`, but give it the location of the downloaded file:

 ```R
 install.packages('builds/BEARscc_0.1.1.tar.gz', repos = NULL, type="source")